-Religious naturalism draws from a range of views, in which perspectives from science, the humanities, and art contribute to ways of considering important questions:
+Religious naturalism draws from a range of views, in which perspectives from science, the humanities, art, and varied religious orientations may contribute to ways of considering important questions:

 What is real?